grandsir/42-and-R/README.md

 Histogram should align itself properly when numbers got bigger.

+Dashes must be the same length as the longest row/column in the histogram.

 // Horizontal
 $> ./a.out "Why Dennis Ritchie Created This God Damn Language"
    + --------